 Drink Beer & Test Locally Created Board Games at Designer’s Night!

-Each month, board game designers, developers, publishers and players from around the Bay Area join together for a night of beer and board games on “Designer’s Night,” an evening for people to play and test locally-developed games right alongside their creators, and have concepts explained while they play.
+Each month, board game designers, developers, publishers and players from around the Bay Area join together for a night of beer and board games on “Designer’s Night,” an evening for people to play and test locally-developed games right alongside their creators, and have concepts explained to them while they play.

 “The real benefit to physical games, board games, card games, is that it brings people together,” said John Velgus, game designer and regular at the monthly Victory Point meet-up.
 “It’s more social than, say, video games.”